Skip to content

 Read the transcript

-I'm just demonstrating the difference between seamless fibre insulation as opposed to polyester that, but if you put a flame on seamless fibre it does proceed from the flame.
-It's only insulation on the mask that doesn't, so if this comes into your roof and sitting beside your joist it can actually protect your joist from the heat of the flame.
-So that's one of the reasons why it's far more fired.
-If you imagine the difference, that's polyester that.
-They're a fantastic insulation, great that, but if you have that in your roof it just melts away as opposed to the joist for the flame and also producing as well.
-Just on a side note, we've actually treated this with the same product as we treat the sea-less with and you can see it's a lot more fired than with that treatment.
+I'm just demonstrating the difference between cellulose fibre insulation as opposed to polyester batts, but if you put a flame on cellulose fibre it doesn't recede from the flame.
+It's the only insulation on the market that doesn't, so if this comes into your roof and sitting beside your joist it can actually protect your joist from the heat of the flame.
+So that's one of the reasons why it's far more fire retardant.
+If you imagine the difference, that's polyester batts.
+They're a fantastic insulation, great batt, but if you have that in your roof it just melts away and exposes your joists to the flame, and also produces gases as well.
+Just on a side note, we've actually treated this batt with the same product as we treat the cellulose with and you can see it's a lot more fire retardant with that treatment.

 How the different insulation types behave